 Converting PDFs to Office documents without displaying

-To convert a PDF to an Office document without displaying it in the Nutrient viewer, follow the steps below.
+To convert a PDF to an Office document without loading it in the viewer:

-• A Configuration object that specifies the path to the source document and the license key.
+• Pass a Configuration object with the source document path and license key.

-• One of the supported Office output formats: .docx, .xlsx, or .pptx.
+• Pass one supported Office output format: .docx, .xlsx, or .pptx.

-2. Save the output document.
-The convertToOffice method returns a Promise that resolves to an ArrayBuffer containing the output Office document.
-You can use the resulting ArrayBuffer to download or persist the output Office document in storage.
-For more information on downloading or persisting the exported ArrayBuffer, see the guides on saving a document.
+2. Save the output document. convertToOffice returns a Promise that resolves to an ArrayBuffer with the output Office document.
+Use that buffer to download the file or store it.
+For more information, refer to the guides on saving a document.

-The following example exports the loaded document to an Office document in DOCX format:
+The following example exports the source document to an Office document in DOCX format:

 {